 The Day-to-Day as a 2D Animator

 2D Animators develop storyboards, characters, and backgrounds to bring stories to life in 2D.
 Some 2D Animators create animations and visual effects for mobile devices, video games, advertisements, and other forms of media.
 2D Animators almost always work with a team unless they work freelance.
 They work with Art Directors, other Animators, Game Designers, and other staff.
-They can find work at motion picture and video studios, marketing agencies, a tech company, or a software company.
-More than half of all animators are self-employed and freelance or contract opportunities are abundant for this skil lset.
+They can find work at motion picture and video studios, marketing agencies, tech companies, or software companies.
+More than half of all animators are self-employed, and freelance or contract opportunities are abundant for this skill set.

 Each day, animators work on small tasks that will add up to a larger, final product.
-Numerous animators work many hours to complete even a 30-minute cartoon television show.
-Some projects require only one animator.
+Many animators work long hours to complete even a 30-minute cartoon television show.
+Some projects require only one Animator.
 This is typically a smaller animated component for commercial work and is often done by a freelancer.
-The 2D Animator’s daily life might involve tasks like drawing, painting, modeling, brainstorming, concept work, reviewing deadlines and development timelines, attending dailies and giving or receiving feedback, meeting with their team, meeting with actors, scripting, storyboarding, or assisting with background designs.
+The 2D Animator’s daily life might involve tasks like drawing, painting, modeling, brainstorming, and concept work; reviewing deadlines, and development timelines; attending dailies and giving or receiving feedback; meeting with their team and actors; scripting; storyboarding; or assisting with background designs.

 What Skills Should 2D Animators Have?

-2D Animators need to be proficient in many different softwares and these may vary at each employer.
-Most 2D Animators rely on Adobe After Effects, Adobe Premiere Pro, Photoshop, and Cinema 4D.
-They should be skilled in hand-drawn animation, computer animation, and computer-generated animation as well.
+2D Animators need to be proficient in many different software applications, and these may vary at each employer.
+Most 2D Animators rely on Adobe After Effects, Adobe Premiere Pro, Adobe Photoshop, and Cinema 4D.
+They should be skilled in hand-drawn animation, computer-assisted animation, and computer-generated imagery (CGI) as well.

-2D Animators do more than drawing and modifying those drawings with a computer, though.
+2D Animators do more than draw and modify those drawings with a computer, though.
 Depending on their position, they’ll also work on character development, storyboarding, character layout, color theory, texture development, and more.
-They’ll need to have strong story-telling skills, even if they plan to freelance and make only graphics for computer software.
-Story-telling is a huge part of everything an Animator does.
+They’ll need to have strong storytelling skills, even if they plan to freelance and make only graphics for digital media.
+Storytelling is a huge part of everything an Animator does.

-Animation jobs almost always require working on or with a team.
-Communicating with that team, time management to meet deadlines, and learning leadership skills will be imperative for this job and for moving up in the industry.
+Animation jobs almost always require working in or with a team.
+Communicating with that team, managing time to meet deadlines, and learning leadership skills are imperative for this job and for moving up in the industry.
 Being able to take critical feedback and check your ego at the door will make you a top-notch Animator when working on projects for other people.

 Learn the Skills You Need to Become a 2D Animator